Mrxiangli/Mrxiangli.github.io/_pages/about.md

 ## About me

-I am a second year PhD student in computer Engineering at Purdue University - West Lafayette.
-My research area is in the junction field of reliable edge computing and machine learning with a focus on low latency, reliable distributed system and low latency video analytics on distrbuted devices.
-My previous work focus on reliable low latency task offloading on hetegenous devices across heterogeneous networks, which includes both optimization problem formulation and system modeling.
-Moreover, my work has been carried out in physical testbed under commercial network scenarios with promising result.
+I am a second year PhD student in Computer Engineering at Purdue University - West Lafayette.
+My research area is in the junction field of reliable edge computing and machine learning with a focus on low latency, reliable distributed systems and low latency video analytics on distributed devices.
+My previous work focused on reliable low latency task offloading in heterogeneous devices across heterogeneous networks, which includes both optimization problem formulation and system modeling.
+Moreover, my work has been carried out in a physical testbed under commercial 4G CBRS and 5G network with promising results.
+Currently, I'm advised by Prof. [Saurabh Bagchi](https://engineering.purdue.edu/~sbagchi/).

 ## Education
 * Ph.D Computer Engineering, Purdue University - West Lafayette, 2021 - Present